 Laughter Strengthens Relationships

-Apart from the benefits mentioned above, humor therapy also fixes broken friendships and helps pacify arguments and misunderstandings.
+Apart from the benefits of humor therapy mentioned above, humor also fixes broken friendships and helps pacify arguments and misunderstandings.
 Also, when we are talking with someone, and we’re laughing with them at the same time, our walls are down, and we become less serious about life.
 We are more open to listening and accepting other people’s points of view.
 When we are not so strung and all serious, we tend to relax as well.

 According to John Harrison, LPCC, “The truth is that because we are constantly learning and evolving as individuals within our relationships, there is a never-ending learning and growing process taking place.”